osuAkatsuki/bancho.py/README.md

 - Asynchronous server design, allowing for high efficiency along with many cool features unavailable on many other implementations.
 - Nearly full completion of multiplayer, spectator, leaderboards, score submission, osu!direct and most other features that you'd expect.
+- Fully functional relax & autopilot play with pp modified to suit each mode properly, allowing for gameplay in each right out of the box.
 - A strong focus on keeping an accurate cache for many things (maps [with pp values], osu! updates, many more to come..) allowing for quick responses.
 - Undergoing active development; an osu! server has always been a large goal of mine, so motivation is very high.
 - Clean and concise code, easy to make small modifications & add to the codebase; designed around this idea.